paulregnault/mini-minipic/doc/python_tools.md

 A validation mechanism can be used to validate simulation results.
 Output files are checked against reference values.

-You can access the help page by doing:
+You can access the documentation with:

 ```bash
 mini-validate -h